kmatarese/glide/README.md

 $ pip install glide[dask]
 ```

-To access installed extensions import from the `glide.extensions` submodules as necessary.
+To access installed extensions import from the `glide.extensions` submodules
+as necessary.
+Review the documentation and tests for current extensions for
+help getting started.
+There are currently basic extensions for Dask, Swifter,
+Celery, and Redis Queue, with more on the way.

 ### Extensions